actions-workshop/actions-workshop/docs/001-hello-world.md

 ...
 ```

 Now create an issue in your repository and check the Actions tab.
-You should see the following workflow run:
+You should see the workflow run as follows:

 ![image](https://user-images.githubusercontent.com/3329307/171652425-14a1ce9f-06c0-4b24-b937-7330c76c735f.png)